Nature Lessons from Little Ray

 Steps to repel biters and stingers should not be performed around some sharks.
 Movements intimidating to flat sharks may attract their fierce cousins.
 (32 Seconds)

-The animations were made from the original edition of "The Amazing Flight of Little Ray".
-The second edition has rhyme, rhythm, and presents novel movements.
-Look for it in the Bookstore.
+Animations were made from an early edition of "The Amazing Flight of Little Ray".
+The highly-evolved second edition has rhyme, rhythm and presents novel movements.
+It is in our Bookstore.

 “Doing the stingray shuffle may improve our beach days.
 The vibrations scare off unfriendly rays.
 Let's make the surf pound and rattle the ground with your choice of sound for our next go-round.
 Fun begins with reading.”